 Many of my non-white contemporaries have first names that could pass as white – Chinese named Emily, African Americans named Daniel and Hispanics named Mary.
 But I’ve noticed that as my friends are having children, many of them are reviving names that call to mind their cultural and ethnic roots.

 They explain they want their children to be proud of their heritage, not feel it’s something to hide.
 They also hope in a decade or two, when our children are grown and applying for jobs, the world will be a more color blind place.
 In reality, name is only one aspect of identity.
 Even if your resumé slips through the racial bias filter, when you show up for the interview, your race is almost always evident.
 Wouldn’t you rather work for, or do business with, a company that doesn’t discriminate?

-While my husband and I gave our daughter an Anglo first name, her middle name is a Chinese surname – my mother’s maiden name.
-It was important to me to keep that connection to my ancestors, and to send my daughter a message that I hope she identifies with Chinese culture.
+While my husband and I gave our child an Anglo first name, his middle name is a Chinese surname – my mother’s maiden name.
+It was important to me to keep that connection to my ancestors, and to send my son a message that I hope he identifies with Chinese culture.